chronicleworks/chronicle-examples/domains/manufacturing/guide.md

 #### Modelling the Contractor Agent

 The `Contractor` agent has two attributes, its `CompanyName` and its `Location`.
-In our Chronicl domain specification this is captured as follows -
+In our Chronicle domain specification this is captured as follows -

 ```yaml
 attributes: